North America's Building Trades Unions: Purpose

 The NABTU was founded as a way to overcome the jurisdictional conflicts occurring in the building and construction trade unions.
 It was largely unsuccessful in this task; conflict ended only after the Taft–Hartley Act largely outlawed jurisdictional strikes.

 The NABTU coordinates the activity of building and construction trade unions belonging to the AFL–CIO by establishing jurisdictional rules, coordinating how work is assigned at construction sites, mediating jurisdictional and work assignment disputes, and coordinating interaction between the AFL–CIO's construction unions and employers.
 It also coordinates the efforts of local unions in the building trades, including contract negotiations with employer organizations and apprenticeship and training programs.

 The NABTU also conducts research into construction workplace health and safety issues.
 It lobbies the United States Congress and executive branch agencies (such as the Occupational Safety and Health Administration) on health, safety, wages (e.g., the Davis–Bacon Act of 1931), and other legislative and regulatory issues.
 The organization also helps its affiliate unions establish, coordinate and uphold minimum educational standards for apprenticeship and journeyman training programs.

 The NABTU´s purpose is described in 13 sections as coordination, organization and formation of local councils, apprenticeship training, health and safety practices, dispute resolution and jurisdiction, engagement with industry, negotiations of wage and working conditions, legislative activity, research and public communications helping members to become elected officials.

+Councils

+The federation is organized through state, provincial, and local councils.

+Affiliated Construction Trades of Ohio (ACT Ohio)

+Affiliated Construction Trades of Ohio (ACT Ohio) is a nonprofit advocacy group that represents unionized construction workers across the state.